tonysln/signals/sstv/README.txt

 Usage
-	If running for the first time, execute build.sh to generate libfft.so and libimg.so.
+	If running for the first time, execute ../build.sh to generate libfft.so and libimg.so.
 	These simple libraries are used to read & write images and to run FFT on audio.

 	Encode: